 - A building permit must be obtained before installing any of the following detached structures regardless of their use: garages, carports, pool houses, gazebos, barns, arbors, wooden decks, greenhouses, swimming pools, tree houses, play forts/houses, baseball batting cages, playground equipment, ham radio antennas, etc. (List is not all inclusive.)

 - There are restrictions on location, height and size.

-- Permits are processed at Community Development.
+- Permits are processed by Neighborhood Services.
 Permit fees vary depending on type, structure and size.
 Permit fees are doubled for permits issued after work commences.

 - A permit is required for installation of a swimming pool.
-Permits are processed through Economic and Community Development, 1920 South Germantown Road, where the proposed pool project is checked to determine compliance with the zoning ordinance, setback requirements, and accessory items.
+Permits are processed through Neighborhood Services, located at 1920 South Germantown Road, where the proposed pool project is checked to determine compliance with the zoning ordinance, setback requirements, easements, and accessory items.
 Permit fees are doubled for permits issued after work commences.

 - A fence not less than four feet in height must surround the property or pool area.
 Spacing between the vertical and horizontal pieces cannot be more than four inches apart.
 Any horizontal components should not be on the outside of the fence to prevent small children using them as a ladder to climb over the fence.
 Self-latching closures on gates must be at least four feet above the ground.